Every color on your Mac, a click away.

 No subscription

-Pay once for Pro, or stay on Free forever.
-No tiers that expire, no “your trial has ended” emails, no recurring costs.
+Pay once for Pro and you’re done.
+Or use the free tier as long as you like.
+No subscriptions, no “your trial has ended” emails, no recurring costs.

 100% local